actions/dependency-review-action/README.md

 ### allow-ghsas

-Add a custom list of GHSA ids you do not want the action to block on.
+Add a custom list of GitHub Advisory IDs that can be skipped during detection.

 **Possible values**: Any valid advisory GHSA ids.